UCSC-nanopore-cgl/signalAlign/Manual.md

 ### runSignalAlign-update
+Both command line and config file options are available.
+The config file is almost identical to the trainModels config.
+*  `runSignalAlign run --config config.json` if you want to use a config file
+* `runSignalAlign -d /path/to/minionReads/ -r /path/to/reference.fasta -o /path/to/output/ --in_tempalte_hmm /path/to/model &> log_file.txt` For command line usage

 #### Input
 _Required_
 * A directory of MinION reads, `-d`, (*.fast5) that have been basecalled.
 Currently, the following versions of Metrichor basecalled files are supported: 1.15.0, 1.19.0, 1.20.0, 1.22.2, 1.22.4.
 If you have a more recent or unsupported version open an issue and I'll modify the program (or feel free to implement it yourself and issue a pull request!).